4th Annual Summer School Big Data for Peace & Justice

-The annual summer school Big Data for Peace & Justice by HumanityX and the Centre for Innovation, Leiden University will take place 28 August – 1 September in The Hague, The Netherlands.
+The annual summer school Big Data for Peace & Justice by HumanityX will take place 28 August – 1 September in The Hague, The Netherlands.

 Our speakers will lend their expertise using a Theory, Think and Action labs format: a mix of academic teaching, presentations by practitioners and hands-on workshops.
 Over the course of the week, you will work in team-contexts to address particular challenges brought forward by the experts, yourself, or other participants.

-This year’s programme includes various thought leaders and experts working on data-driven innovation in the peace, justice and humanitarian sector, with contributions from Leiden University, NOHA/University of Groningen, UN OCHA, UN Global Pulse, World Bank, World Vision, Harvard Humanitarian Initiative, the Hague Institute for Internationalisation of Law, Institute for Economics and Peace, and many more!
+This year’s programme includes various thought leaders and experts working on data-driven innovation in the peace, justice and humanitarian sector, with contributions from Leiden University, NOHA/University of Groningen, UN OCHA, UN Global Pulse, International Criminal Court (ICC), World Bank, World Vision, Harvard Humanitarian Initiative, the Hague Institute for Innovation of Law, Institute for Economics and Peace, Institute of International Humanitarian Affairs and many more!

 Fees* (include catering and social events):

-* We offer sponsorships to selected candidates from non-OECD countries.
+* We offer a waiver of fees to selected candidates from non-OECD countries.